ecluse:ecluse-core

 newMetadataCache :: CacheConfig -> IO MetadataCache Source #

-Build a metadata cache from its configuration: the full-packument store, the single-version store, and the assembled-representation store, each over the same TTL and size bound.
+Build a metadata cache from its configuration: the full-packument store, the single-version store, and the assembled-representation store, each over the same TTL but sized from its own sub-budget (the three used to share one bound, which tripled the intended cache footprint in the worst case).

 Cache entries